 In August 2017 Equinor, and Argentina’s leading energy company YPF entered into an agreement to jointly explore hydrocarbons in the Bajo del Toro block.
 We are in the process of converting the block into a 35 years exploitation concession.

 Equinor entered the agreement as a partner with 50% interest and YPF as the operator with the remaining 50%.
 The Bajo del Toro exploration permit covers an area of 157 km² (38,800 acres) and the area has light oil potential in a world-class unconventional resource play.

-So far, two horizontal exploration wells have been drilled into the Vaca Muerta formation, completed and put on stream during 2018 and 2019.
+So far, two horizontal exploration wells have been drilled into the Vaca Muerta formation, completed and put on stream in 2019.

-Six new horizontal wells will be drilled during 2019 and 2020.
-The plan is to start production from these wells late 2020.
+Drilling of six new horizontal wells started late 2019.
+The plan is to finalise drilling and start production from these wells during 2021.

 Bajo del Toro Este

 In November 2017 Equinor was awarded the Bajo del Toro Este exploration licence as part of the Argentina’s Gas y Petróleo del Neuquén’s (GyP) 5th bidding round.